Mofe1015/RatedRepo/README.md

 ## Check out my latest project >> [ RATED WEBSITE](https://github.com/Mofe1015/RatedRepo)

-This ia a rating website made with REACT, JAVASCRIPT, CSS, HTML.
+This is a rating website made with REACT, JAVASCRIPT, CSS, HTML.
 It's just a simple FRONTEND project for implementing the basic workings of REACT.
 Couple of the data is mapped from a javascript list.